 Of course, not all face oils are equal, and it’s important to have the right blend for your skin.
 Face oils for men must be absorbed quickly and not leave the skin shiny.

-Adding an essential oil with antimicrobial and anti-inflammatory properties such as rosemary essential oil will help to maintain healthy skin after shaving.
+Adding an essential oil with antimicrobial and anti-inflammatory properties such as rosemary essential oil can help to maintain healthy skin after shaving.

 For men, we recommend our Rosemary Face Oil.